galahad-creative/idle-mmo-wiki/en/character/skills.md

 # Skills

-Skills are the cornerstone of IdleMMO, enabling progress even while you're away from your device — true to the idle gaming genre.
+Skills are the foundation of IdleMMO, allowing you to progress even when you're not playing.

 #### How Skills Work

-- **Variety of Skills:** The game includes numerous skills, from `Woodcutting` to `Mining`.
+- The game includes numerous skills, from `Woodcutting` to `Mining`.
-- **Material Distribution:** As you engage in a skill, materials are accumulated over time.
+- As you engage in a skill, materials are accumulated over time.
 For instance, with `Woodcutting`, you'll receive a [Log](/wiki/items-and-pets/item-types) every few seconds, depending on the type of [Log](/wiki/items-and-pets/item-types) being cut.
-- **Idle Gameplay:** You're free to step away from your device; your character continues the task.
-Upon your return, you'll find a collection of resources gathered in your absence.
+- You can step away from your device, and your character will keep working.
+When you come back, you'll find a collection of resources that were gathered while you were away.

 **Note:** Some skills require specific [Equipment](/wiki/items-and-pets/equipment), like a [Pickaxe](/wiki/items-and-pets/item-types) for `Mining`.
 You are given very basic equipment when you create your account but you can obtain better equipment by crafting them.